 I have a very vivid memory of when I was working at a bar in Manhattan and a young girl with no hair, little circular patches of short hairs, but a bald head was at my table with her family.
 And it hit me, I asked her dad if she had alopecia and he said "yes she does but she gave up wearing wigs because she just wants to be herself and embrace it."
 That little girl taught me so much that day.
 I went up to that 11 year old and told her she was so beautiful and her smile was so radiant.
 Because that's truly what I noticed, not her bald head.
 I told her I had alopecia as well, but I just had patches and was not completely bald, yet.
 I remember watching this little girl interact with her family and she just seemed SO not phased by her hair loss.
 The only true word that comes to my mind is CONFIDENCE.
 She just owned her look, who she was, and didn’t care of other people's’ opinions.
 That my friends, is my goal.
 The following day I called my mom and said, “...that better never happen to me, I should be so grateful I only have patches and not the whole scalp gone.”
 So weird how ironic life is, I met that little girl for a reason.

 March 2017, my hair was falling but not as bad as it had in the past, I continued to hold on to hope that it wouldn’t all fall out and this was again going to pass sooner than later.
 So I continued to put my energy into moving forward in my dance career.
 I wanted to book a cruise gig SO bad!
 Growing up, my family would go on cruises and I remember sitting in the audience saying, "wow I really want to be a dancer on a cruise ship someday!"
 My senior year of college, I road tripped to NYC alone to a cruise audition because it was my dream at the time.
 I thought the job requirements and the environment matched up so well with my personality, aka performing all the time and being friendly to people, that is so me!
 So I felt very determined to achieve this goal.
 So there I was, gained my life back, single, focusing on me, working, dancing, auditioning and then…......
 I booked a cruise job for seven months!
 I was ecstatic!!!!!!
 I remember that day so clearly.
 I was at Broadway Dance Center after taking a class, I got the email, and my whole energy shifted.
-This was one of my highest moments in the last two years of my life.
+This was one of my highest moments in the last three years of my life.
 I can't really put into words how I felt.
 After feeling extremely heartbroken, lost, and also hopeless about my hair loss, something so positive had just been presented to me at the moment that I needed it most.
 I thought it was all smooth sailing from here... haha but then I learned... without the low days, you cannot appreciate the high days.

 That following day, I marched on into the bar I worked at and said, "I'M OUT!"
 Haha the best moment ever.... to not have to serve in a restaurant for the next seven months, lets gooooo.
 I truly had prayed for this moment for so long and one of my goals at the time, had come to life.
 I was on a high.
 I rehearsed for six weeks in New York, hopped on a plane and boarded a ship for six months, or so I thought…